zendesk/suspended_tickets_bulk_deletion_app/README.md

 ---

 ### User Guide
-**1 Choose any/all causes of suspension in the app settings**
+**Choose any/all causes of suspension in the app settings**

 ![](http://i.imgur.com/zEmb03G.png)

-**2 Find all matching suspended tickets**
+**Step 1 of 3 - Find all matching suspended tickets**

 ![](http://i.imgur.com/MXxeA2j.png)

-**3 Confirm the number of suspended tickets that will be bulk deleted.
+**Step 2 of 3 - Confirm the number of suspended tickets that will be bulk deleted.
 If the value entered does not match the bulk deletion will be prevented**

 ![](http://i.imgur.com/cgV6yHK.png)

-**4 The following displays when all matching suspended tickets have been bulk deleted**
+**Step 3 of 3 - The following displays when all matching suspended tickets have been bulk deleted**

 ![](http://i.imgur.com/zEUEc0P.png)

-**5 The following displays when there are not suspended tickets found that match the selected causes of suspension configured in the app's settings**
+**The following displays when there are not suspended tickets found that match the selected causes of suspension configured in the app's settings**

 ![](http://i.imgur.com/sfW9Qgu.png)